Judith Collins: Sixth National Government (2023–2026)

 In the 2023 election held on 14 October, Collins retained her Papakura electorate seat by a margin of 13,519 votes over Labour candidate Anahila Kanongata'a-Suisuiki.

 On 27 November 2023, Collins assumed seven ministerial portfolios in the National-led coalition government, namely: Attorney-General, Minister of Defence, Minister for Digitising Government, Minister Responsible for the GCSB, Minister Responsible for the NZSIS, Minister of Science, Innovation and Technology, and Minister for Space.
 Collins is the first woman to serve as Defence minister.
 She holds the largest number of portfolios among ministers in the government.
 On 15 December, Collins was appointed King's Counsel by Christopher Luxon in recognition of "her career achievements and the responsibility she holds on behalf of the Crown".

 During a cabinet reshuffle that occurred on 19 January 2025, Collins assumed the public services portfolio from Nicola Willis.
-In addition, Shane Reti assumed Collins' science, innovation and technology ministerial portfolio.
+In addition, Shane Reti assumed Collins's science, innovation and technology ministerial portfolio.